QiZhang-PKU/Revisiting-the-World-Food-Web/README.md

-# Revisiting the World’s Food Web
+# World Food Web
-This is the repository for Zhang et al "Revisiting the World’s Food Web: New Insights into Human Trophic Level Dynamics".
+This is the repository for Zhang et al "Global Dietary Transitions Reshape the Human Position in the World's Food Web".

 The raw data used in this study are publicly available:
 Food consumption data were obtained from the FAOSTAT Food Balance Sheets (https://www.fao.org/faostat/en/#data/FBS);